A MONTANA PRIMER

 The Yellowstone River area offers swimming, fishing, boating, agate hunting, camping, and with its swift flow, provides fun canoeing.
 Rosebud County experiences a semi-arid climate, with long, cold, dry winters and hot, wetter summers.
 Precipitation in the area is 12-14" annually.

 THE PARISIAN FAMILY GHOST RANCH

 The Ghost Ranch was established on April 1, 2014.
 The purchase of the ranch was a lifelong dream.
 There would be no more late nights scouring the internet for Montana property.
 No more phone calls to real estate brokers.
 No more researching Google Maps.
 No more reading about new listings for that perfect Montana property.
 No more reading real estate ads touting "great hunting" on property adjacent to public land.
 The ranch appealed to all of us; the ruggedness, the landscape, the remoteness, the fishing, the hunting, the wildlife, the bird life.
 We didn’t just show up one day in Montana with a dream and say, “Hey, we like that place on the river”.
-There were years involved in finding our river front property which entails our nature study, our turkey roosts, our fishing holes, our pheasant cover, our goose fields, our first B & C “whitetail”, our first Pope & Young entry, our family reunion Mecca, a families final resting place and, God-willing, a place we can watch grandchildren pull fish out of the Yellowstone River!
+There were years involved in finding our river front property which entails our nature study, our turkey roosts, our fishing holes, our pheasant cover, our goose fields, our first B & C “whitetail”, our first Pope & Young entry, our family reunion Mecca, a families final resting place and, God-willing, a place grandchildren will pull fish out of the Yellowstone River!